Park (song): Content

-The two verses of the song depict the temptations of couple in a car late at night.
+The two verses of the song depict the temptations of a couple in a car late at night.
 The narrator considers two choices of spending the night, between the thrill of racing through dirt roads and into the city and pulling over to relax together, while counting the "midnight windshield stars" and waiting for the sun to rise.
 In the chorus, he boasts about the speed of his car, claiming he has "700 horses under the hood" in reference to horsepower, and says he wants to park.

+Critical reception

+Kevin John Coyne of Country Universe gave the song a "D" grade, writing that "As much as I prefer K.T.
+Oslin’s “Hey Bobby” over Brad Paisley’s “Mud On the Tires,” at least Paisley was able to get through his record without sounding like a sexual predator."